ProgramerB/ToDoList/README.md

 You will also require to modify keycloak's database to increase size of the attributes column of user table as the default limit of 255 characters isn't sufficent.

-To run the application just run `app.py` and the react-app using `nmp-start`
+To run the application just run `app.py` and the react-app using `npm-start`